-An important part of software development is monitoring your project status on a regular basis through reports on test metrics.
+An important part of software development is monitoring your project status on a regular basis through reports on test and business metrics.
 Real time data communication dashboards like Geckoboard facilitate daily automated report generation for software quality assurance using regular data feeds that integrate with project management software, like JIRA.

 Let’s see why software testing services would do well to use Geckoboard.

 The old approach to tracking test and business metrics

 Prior to the era of Geckoboard, it was the responsibility of QA professionals to create status reports, commonly with Excel, and update the reports manually, on a regular basis.
 These spreadsheets would either be ignored or be too tedious to interpret, making it an exercise in futility.
 Or, the test results would have to be sent daily to the respective stakeholders via e-mail.
 Separate reports would be required for various stakeholders; for management, it is important to monitor the quality of the product, while the QA team would be more concerned about the pass/fail status of test cases.

 As QA team leads will tell you, this translates into crucial time and effort expended on creating reports, which are necessary, but it is a tricky exercise in today’s era of distributed teams working in different time-zones.

 These are real time data communication dashboards that help in communicating product performance trends using eye-catching visual indicators, like charts and gauges, which display the progress of Key Performance Indicators (KPIs) towards the business goals.
 In simple language - these are dashboards that use attractive graphics to display the business metrics which update automatically as the data changes.

 So, how are they different from Excel sheets and traditional report templates?

 Geckoboard offers a variety of custom-made widgets which you can add to your dashboards to help display the business metrics.
 This makes it easy to design various dashboards - for management and the technical team, for example.
 Depending on how often the user wants the dashboard to be refreshed, data is pushed on to it using JSON packets.